syslabcom/casc.alt/_posts/programme/international_security_studies/2016-11-28-program-features.md

 Students have the chance to specialize in a specific area of security studies by choosing a study concentration.
 For this purpose four different Marshall Center residents programs are currently offered (for course descriptions please click on the links).

-* <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-ptss-en.html">"Program on Terrorism and Security Studies"</a> (PTSS)
+* <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-ptss-en.html">Program on Terrorism and Security Studies</a> (PTSS)
-* <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-srs-en.html">"Seminar on Regional Security" </a>  (SRS)
+* <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-srs-en.html">Seminar on Regional Security</a>  (SRS)
-* <a href="http://www.marshallcenter.org/MCPUBLICWEB/en/nav-main-wwd-res-courses-ctoc-en.html">"Countering Transnational Organized Crime" </a> (CTOC)
+* <a href="http://www.marshallcenter.org/MCPUBLICWEB/en/nav-main-wwd-res-courses-ctoc-en.html">Countering Transnational Organized Crime</a> (CTOC)
-* <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-pcss-en.html">"Program on Cyber Security Studies" </a> (PCSS)
+* <a href="http://www.marshallcenter.org/mcpublicweb/en/nav-main-wwd-res-courses-pcss-en.html">Program on Cyber Security Studies</a> (PCSS)

 ### Master Thesis